srobo-southampton/python-a-whirlwind-tour/python.md

 The last point has another advantage.
 There's a bug in this program: upper-case letters aren't counted.
 It's easy to fix, but in the function version we only have to apply the fix in one place.
 True, it would only be two places in the original, but in a major program, it could be thousands.

-You should try and use functions wherever you see lines in your code that are repeated, or find yourself writing code to do the same thing (or a similar thing) more than once.
+You should try and use functions wherever you see multiple lines of code that are repeated, or find yourself writing code to do the same thing (or a similar thing) more than once.
 In these situations, look at the relevant bits of code and try to think of a way to put it into a function.

 Concept: Scope
 --------------